From Stochastic Hamiltonian Systems to Stochastic Compressible Euler Equation: Introduction

 It will turn out that the typical distance between neighbouring particles is of order $N^{1/d}$ as $N\rightarrow \infty$.
 Hence, the scaling (\ref{molli}) describes a physical situation in which the interaction has long range.
 We shall always assume that $\phi_{1}$ is symmetric and sufficiently smooth.

 Our aim is the study of the asymptotic as $N\rightarrow\infty$ of the time evolution of the whole system of all particles.
 Therefore, we investigate the empirical processes

-where $d X_{t}^{k,N}=V_{t}^{k,N}dt$ is the velocity of the $kth$ particle, and $\delta_{a}$, denotes the Dirae measure at $a$.
+where $\frac{d}{dt} X_{t}^{k,N}=V_{t}^{k,N}$ is the velocity of the $kth$ particle, and $\delta_{a}$, denotes the Dirae measure at $a$.
 The measures $S_{t}^{N}$ and $V_{t}^{N}$ determine the distribution of the positions and the velocities in the $Nth$ system.
 We shall show that $S_{t}^{N}$ and $V_{t}^{N}$ converge as $N\rightarrow\infty$ to solutions of the continuity equation and the stochastic Euler equation, respectively.
-Stochastic deformation of classical mechanics is a challenging area in which interactions with stochastic analysis are substantial.
 The addition of stochastic terms to the governing equations is commonly used to account for empirical, numerical, and uncertainties in applications ranging from climatology to turbulence theory.
 The stochastically forced system of the compressible Euler system describing the time evolution of the mass density $\varrho$ and the bulk velocity $\upsilon$ of a fluid,